 For more information on the principles behind dynamic pricing, head over to our blog 'Dynamic Pricing: A New Revenue Stream for Parking'.

-While dynamic pricing is not new, 2018 was the year that it became the norm as AI and machine learning made the processes more automated and efficient thanks to the abundance of data, and 2019 will see more businesses taking advantage of pricing based on AI-enabled personalisation.
+While dynamic pricing is not new, 2018 was the year that it became the norm as AI and machine learning made the processes more automated and efficient thanks to the abundance of data, and we will see more businesses taking advantage of pricing based on AI-enabled personalisation.
 Machine learning can allow a company to account for differentiating factors and to generate the right price at the right time whilst still accounting for sales goals.

 Parking operatives may fear that travellers won’t accept dynamic pricing, and that change in tariffs will weaken their drive-up business.
 This is not the case, as demonstrated by the fact that the practice is spreading to new industries.

 In October 2019, Disney World rolls out a new sophisticated dynamic pricing structure that allows for different tariffs depending on parameters such as date and length of stay.
 In an interview for Travel Weekly, Dennis Speigel, president of Cincinnati-based consulting firm International Theme Park Services, says: